SocketCluster/socketcluster/socketcluster-protocol.md

 ### Contrast between Protocol V1 and V2

 - SocketCluster <=v14 uses Protocol v1.
-  SocketCluster >=v15 uses Protocol v2 by default and supports `protocolVersion` configuration option, which allows it to work with clients which use Protocol v1.
+  SocketCluster >=v15 uses Protocol v2 by default and supports `protocolVersion` configuration option, which allows it to work with Protocol v1.

 - SocketCluster <=v14 doesn't send back Handshake event response, if `cid` is not specified in Handshake event.
   SocketCluster >=v15 always sends back Handshake event response, regardles of `cid` presence.
 If `cid` is not present in Handshake event, `rid` is omitted from Handshake event response.